Why is it called Rolfing?

 What can I expect during a Rolfing session?

 Rolfing sessions with Phoenix tend to last from 75-90 minutes.
 The first session is often longer (about 2 hours) because there is a consultation and intake process included.
 A variety of hands-on techniques, movements and cues are used during the session, and the client is often actively involved and engaged in the work.

 No. You may schedule as few or as many sessions as you like, depending on your preference and the Rolfer’s recommendation.
 However, it is important to realize that Rolfing is most effective when done in a series of sessions.
 The 10 series is especially beneficial for addressing a wide variety of issues that are not easily addressed in a single session.
 It takes time for the body to change, and the body generally holds the work better when it is received in a series.
 If you have a desire to address a specific problem, a series of at least 3 sessions is recommended.

 The initial session is $160.00 for 2 hours (includes a full medical intake and discussion), and followup sessions are $140.00 for 90 minutes.

 What should I wear for my Rolfing session?

-Appropriate attire during a Rolfing session includes exercise shorts, swim trunks/swimsuit, or underwear (and a bra or sports bra for women).
+Appropriate attire during a Rolfing session includes exercise shorts, swim trunks/swimsuit, or underwear (and a bra, sports bra, or a flexible cami-type tank top for women).